thomvolker/Website_Thom/content/authors/thomvolker/_index.md

 - Researchers
 ---

-I am a second year Master's student enrolled in the programmes *Methodology and Statistics of the Behavioural, Biomedical and Social Sciences* and *Sociology and Social Research* at Utrecht University.
-During these programmes, I have experienced the difficulties applied researchers encounter when answering their research questions.
-My goal is to enable these researchers with the best procedures and statistical methods, to make optimal use of expensively collected research data and foster scientific progress.

-Together with [Gerko Vink](https://www.gerkovink.com) and [Stef van Buuren](https://stefvanbuuren.name), I am involved in a project on synthetic data generation based on methods for the multiple imputation for missing data, where we aim to foster the dissemination of research data without disclosing sensitive participant data.
-Additionally, with [Irene Klugkist](https://www.uu.nl/staff/iklugkist) I work on Bayesian Evidence Synthesis, which is a novel method developed for the aggregation of results from studies with varying designs that cannot be combined using meta-analysis.
-On the one hand, we study the performance of this method under various circumstances to make improvements where possible.
-On the other hand, I am involved in applying Bayesian Evidence Synthesis to multiple studies that measure trust among actors in cooperative relations, together with [Vincent Buskens](https://www.uu.nl/staff/vbuskens) and [Werner Raub](https://www.uu.nl/staff/wraub#).
+I am a PhD candidate at the Methods and Statistics department of Utrecht University, researching different techniques for creating privacy-preserving synthetic data sets, under the supervision of [Dr. Erik-Jan van Kesteren](https://erikjanvankesteren.nl/), Dr. Peter-Paul de Wolf and [Prof. Dr. Stef van Buuren](https://stefvanbuuren.name/).
+I aim to work at the intersection of social-scientific research and cutting-edge statistical techniques, to get the most out of expensively collected research data.

+In the past, I worked on several projects on [evidence synthesis](project/bes), aiming to aggregate evidence over heterogeneous studies that do not allow for meta-analysis.
+Together with [Irene Klugkist](https://www.uu.nl/staff/iklugkist) I outlined and evaluated the methodology, while I applied it on a set of heterogeneous, sociological studies with [Vincent Buskens](https://www.uu.nl/staff/vbuskens) and [Werner Raub](https://www.uu.nl/staff/wraub#).
+Additionally, I worked on several projects in a broad range of topics (multiple imputation of missing data, unsupervised text analysis and hypothesis evaluation using information criteria).

+Besides research, I teach graduate and post-graduate level courses in data science techniques and multiple imputation of missing data.